SproutyLabs/SproutyDialogsDocs/docs/class-reference/nodes/dialog-box.md

 <h3 id="on-dialog-box-start-method">
   <span class="reference-type">func </span><code>_on_dialog_box_start</code><span class="parameters">()</span><span class="return-type"> -> void</span> <span class="virtual-method-label"> (virtual)</span>
 </h3>
-<p>Called when the dialog box starts at the beginning of the dialog.</p>
-> *Override this method to customize the behavior of the dialog box when starts.*
+<p>Called when the dialog box starts at the beginning of the dialog. <b>Override this method to customize the behavior of the dialog box when starts.</b></p>
 <hr/>

 <h3 id="on-dialog-box-close-method">
   <span class="reference-type">func </span><code>_on_dialog_box_close</code><span class="parameters">()</span><span class="return-type"> -> void</span> <span class="virtual-method-label"> (virtual)</span>
 </h3>
-<p> Called when the dialog box when is closed at the end of the dialog.</p>
-> *Override this method to customize the behavior of the dialog box when is closed.*
+<p> Called when the dialog box when is closed at the end of the dialog. <b>Override this method to customize the behavior of the dialog box when is closed.</b></p>
 <hr/>

 <h3 id="play-dialog-method">